 The Rentometer Pro membership costs $199 per year or $29 per month.
-It includes all of the features of the Pro Lite level, plus custom report branding, CVS export, square footage, ability to filter by radius or distance, building type, and number of bathrooms.
-The Pro level also include pro analysis reports, with 1-4 bedroom units on a single report, up to 250 data points per unit type, larger radius, and a neighborhood interface.
+It includes all of the features of the Pro Lite level, plus custom report branding, CSV export, square footage, ability to filter by radius or distance, building type, and number of bathrooms.
+The Pro level also includes pro analysis reports, with 1-4 bedroom units on a single report, up to 250 data points per unit type, a larger radius, and a neighborhood interface.

 When we visited the site, Rentometer was running a promotion promising three free pro reports when you sign up for the free version.
 We decided to give it a shot.
 We signed up, and got a confirmation email.
 It’s necessary to activate your account through the confirmation email before using the site.
 Once our account was active, we searched the same address as before: 11 Wall Street, New York, NY.
 We got all the info that was provided in the free report, plus some additional details about specific listings in the area: